Super-resolution microscopy: Structured illumination microscopy (SIM)

 Comparison of the resolution obtained by confocal laser scanning microscopy (top) and 3D structured illumination microscopy (3D-SIM-Microscopy, bottom).
 Shown are details of a nuclear envelope.
 Nuclear pores (anti-NPC) red, nuclear envelope (anti-Lamin) green, chromatin (DAPI-staining) blue.
 Scale bar: 1 μm.

-Although the term "structured illumination microscopy" (SIM) became widely used in the early 2000s, John M. Guerra had already demonstrated super-resolution effects through evanescent wave interference in the 1990s, independently anticipating many of the underlying principles.

 Structured illumination microscopy (SIM) enhances spatial resolution by collecting information from frequency space outside the observable region.
 This process is done in reciprocal space: the Fourier transform (FT) of an SI image contains superimposed additional information from different areas of reciprocal space; with several frames where the illumination is shifted by some phase, it is possible to computationally separate and reconstruct the FT image, which has much more resolution information.
 The reverse FT returns the reconstructed image to a super-resolution image.

 SIM could potentially replace electron microscopy as a tool for some medical diagnoses.
 These include diagnosis of kidney disorders, kidney cancer, and blood diseases.

-Although the term "structured illumination microscopy" was coined by others in later years, Guerra (1995) first published results in which light patterned by a 50 nm pitch grating illuminated a second grating of pitch 50 nm, with the gratings rotated with respect to each other by the angular amount needed to achieve magnification.
+Although the term "structured illumination microscopy" was coined by others in later years, John M. Guerra (1995) first published results in which light patterned by a 50 nm pitch grating illuminated a second grating of pitch 50 nm, with the gratings rotated with respect to each other by the angular amount needed to achieve magnification.
 Although the illuminating wavelength was 650 nm, the 50 nm grating was easily resolved.
 This showed a nearly 5-fold improvement over the Abbe resolution limit of 232 nm that should have been the smallest obtained for the numerical aperture and wavelength used.
-In further development of this work, Guerra showed that super-resolved lateral topography is attained by phase-shifting the evanescent field.
-Several U.S. patents were issued to Guerra individually, or with colleagues, and assigned to the Polaroid Corporation.
-Licenses to this technology were procured by Dyer Energy Systems, Calimetrics Inc., and Nanoptek Corp. for use of this super-resolution technique in optical data storage and microscopy.

 Images of cell nuclei and mitotic stages recorded with 3D-SIM.